pratt-itl/MAG/pages/spatial_analysis/spatial_analysis.md

 ### Structure from Motion Photogrammetry

 Below is an example of a 3D scan with SfM camera setup.
 Our approach is to combine high resolution data used to capture "Hard Elements" such as the locations of high wired infrastructure, building structure, and equipment.
 These are the static objects that do not or cannot be changed.
+This high resolution scan can be used in conjunction with low-resolution real-time 3D scanning technology such as SLAM (see below) to assess the "Soft Elements" such as the presence and location of objects, furnitures, or anything else that maybe out-of-place.

 This space is our ITL office in Brooklyn.
 Annotations in the model show the location of the sensors currently setup in our space.
 And the graphs below show the reading of our sensors.